ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 - You only need 1 OCPU for each PaaS service.
 - Use **cloud.admin** user instead of **lisa.jones** if you are planning to provision compute instance @ OCI (Oracle Cloud Infrastructure).
 - Do NOT use Oracle IOT Cloud service or Big Data Cloud Service or Mobile Cloud Service as you will easily run out of CPU counts allocated to the environment.
+- If you do get locked out of your account (happens on you entering incorrect password 3 times in succession), use lisa.jones !.
+You can also change password to your choice once you login for the first time!.
 - If you are running into any technical issues, Please reach out to recruiting team ONLY after you search online!.
 - Are you seeing an Overage issue message?.
 Likely you are running too many OCPUs (see the note about 3 OCPUs and storage).
 Stop things that you don't need and delete those instances.
 If you run into Overage issues and gets suspended, delete instances and wait for at least 4 hours for the account to unlock.
 - Pay attention to service dependencies.
 For example:- You can't run an Analytics cloud without running a DB instance.
 And you need to remember what you did for setting up the DB instance (as you provide that password not us)